kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 A shareable device can only be allocated once its consumability has been verified and its attributes match the request's selectors and constraints.
-The newly added `capacities` field in the `DeviceRequestAllocationResult` will be set when the allocation is successful.
+The newly added `consumedCapacities` field in the `DeviceRequestAllocationResult` will be set to the calculated capacity upon a successful allocation.
+This value may differ from the originally requested amount, as it is rounded up to the nearest valid value based on the device’s sharing policy.
+If no specific amount is requested, a default consumption value is applied.

 ### API enhancement
 To enable this enhancement, the following API updates are proposed.